PredictDotFun/predict-sdk/README.md

 3. **Set Approvals**: Ensure the necessary approvals are set (refer to [Set Approvals](#set-approvals)).
 4. **Determine Order Amounts**: Use `getLimitOrderAmounts` to calculate order amounts.
 5. **Build Order**: Use `buildOrder` to generate a `LIMIT` strategy order.
+   - NOTE: Fetch the `feeRateBps` via the `GET /markets` endpoint on the REST API
 6. **Generate Typed Data**: Call `buildTypedData` to generate typed data for the order.
 7. **Sign Order**: Obtain a `SignedOrder` object by calling `signTypedDataOrder`.
 8. **Compute Order Hash**: Compute the order hash using `buildTypedDataHash`.